Brazil's World Cup transparency push falls short

 By Andrew Downie

-SAO PAULO When Brazil won the right to host the 2014 World Cup, officials vowed it would be the best and most transparent tournament ever and that hardly a cent of taxpayer money would be spent on stadiums and infrastructure.
+SAO PAULO, Oct 31 When Brazil won the right to host the 2014 World Cup, officials vowed it would be the best and most transparent tournament ever and that hardly a cent of taxpayer money would be spent on stadiums and infrastructure.

 Today, with the opening match less than two years away, those claims look shaky.